nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 ## What Are Static Sites?

-Static websites consist of pre-rendered HTML, CSS, and JavaScript files that are delivered directly to the user's browser.
+Static sites consist of pre-rendered HTML, CSS, and JavaScript files that are delivered directly to the user's browser.
 Their appeal lies in their speed, scalability, and cost-effectiveness.
 By avoiding server-side processing, static sites improve performance and reduce resource consumption.